 The first Annual General Meeting of the group was held on 1st November 2012 when after a vote for a chairman, secretary and committee members had taken place the group became formal and our Aims and Objectives document was adopted.

-There is no charge to become a member of the PPG.
+There is no charge to become a member of the PG.
 All that is needed is to register your contact details on one of the forms provided by us at the Local Library or by submitting your request via this online form

 Join our PPGPatient participation group recruitment form